-Based on the preceding organization chart, you can create different user accounts for employees A, B, C, D, and E, and then create a user account for the application “app”.
+Based on the preceding organization figure, you can create different user accounts for employees A, B, C, D, and E, and then create a user account for the application "app".
 Then, you can create three user groups to match the HR, R&D, and O&M Departments, respectively, and add these users to appropriate groups (note that User D belongs to both the R&D and O&M Departments).

 - If an employee only requires operating on cloud resources through the console, you only need to set a logon password for the employee.

 Another consideration is that maintenance operations are typically quite sensitive.
 You may be concerned about the significant risks of maintenance personnel account passwords being leaked.
 To address this issue, you can set enforced MFA at logon of these accounts and have two different persons assigned to maintain the account passwords and MFA devices.
 In this way, some operations can only be fulfilled in the presence of both persons.

 Step 3: Assign minimum permissions for various user groups